Heat-Ray/Virt_CPU/README.md

  3. **Registers**
  There are total 8 8-bit wide registers in Virt_CPU.
  A is the accumulator register, whereas B, C, D, E, H, L are 8-bit general purpose registers.
+ The last register is the 8-bit wide Program counter which helps in executing the instructions present in memory.

  4. **Instructions**
  As of now there are total 12 instruction implemented in Virt_CPU